Elizabeth Smart to speak on captor's release from prison

 The Utah Board of Pardons and Parole had denied Barzee early parole following the hearing, which she chose not to attend.
 They said she had also had refused to take a psychological exam and set a release date in January 2024.

-But her attorney questioned the calculation of her release date, and on Tuesday the board agreed that she had served her time.
+But her attorney questioned whether her release date took into account time she'd served in a federal prison, and on Tuesday the board agreed that she had served her sentence.

 Attorney Scott Williams has said Barzee has been diagnosed with several mental illnesses, but he's not concerned about her being a danger to the community.